 The zoom level is indicated by the scale number at the bottom of the chart.
 The bar under the scale number represents that distance on the chart.

-- Select to zoom out. - Select 🕂 to zoom in.
+- Select to zoom out. - Select + to zoom in.

-Panning the Chart
+Panning the Chart with the Keys

 You can move the chart to view an area other than your present location.